The 20 Best Hyperkalemic Periodic Paralysis Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Colin Quinn is a Neurologist in Philadelphia, Pennsylvania.
+Colin Quinn is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Quinn is rated as an Experienced provider by MediFind in the treatment of Hyperkalemic Periodic Paralysis.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Inclusion Body Myositis, Progressive Hemifacial Atrophy, and Gastrostomy.
+He is also highly rated in 41 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Inclusion Body Myositis, Progressive Hemifacial Atrophy, and Gastrostomy.
+Dr. Quinn is board certified in Neuromuscular Medicine, 2012 and Neurology, 2011.
 Dr. Quinn is currently accepting new patients.

 Experienced in Hyperkalemic Periodic Paralysis